KhaiHuy123/analytics-processing-pipeline/README.md

 ## How to use this pipeline?

 - You can clone this respository.
 How to clone this respository ?
-[Watcth this](https://www.youtube.com/watch?v=8Dd7KRpKeaE)
+[Watch this](https://www.youtube.com/watch?v=8Dd7KRpKeaE).

 - First, you need to create Mother Duck account.
 [Mother Duck](https://motherduck.com/) is the Cloud Service that provide us availability of using [DuckDB](https://duckdb.org/) on cloud environment.
-After creating your account, use your own information and fill in missing parameters in `.env`.
+After creating your account, use your own information and fill in missing parameters in `.env` file.

 - Next, make sure you have installed [Docker](https://www.docker.com/) on your local machine.
 If not, that's ok, because they will help you with that.
 How to use Docker Desktop ?
-[Watch this](https://www.youtube.com/watch?v=7y50rZItKCQ)
+[Watch this](https://www.youtube.com/watch?v=7y50rZItKCQ).

 - After cloning section, you can't use this pipeline immediately because you don't have `manifest.json` in your `dbt project`.
 Without this file, you can't activate the pipeline.